 Ten Guidelines For Running An Online Competition

-1. It's a Numbers Game
+1. It's a numbers game

 The whole point of most online competitions is to get as many people as possible to enter so you can get their email addresses.
 This means you should keep it simple and easy to participate.

-Your customers should understand what they need to do to enter a competition without needing to read rules or instructions.
+Your entrants should understand what they need to do to enter a competition without needing to read rules or instructions.
 Indeed, if the explanation about how to enter is more than one sentence it is too complicated.

 The easier it is for your customers to participate, the more entries you will get.
 Ideally, they should have to make one choice without having to leave the competition page to find the answer.